salvnetto/lotterybr-py/README.md

 <!-- badges: end -->

-The goal of the package is to provide a function to automatically import data from the lotteries of Caixa Econômica Federal into the Python environment.
-Data from the lotteries of Caixa Econômica Federal includes information on various games such as Mega-Sena, Lotofácil, Quina, among others.
+The goal of the package is to provide a function to automatically import data from the lotteries of Caixa Economica Federal into the Python environment.
+Data from the lotteries of Caixa Economica Federal includes information on various games such as Mega-Sena, Lotofacil, Quina, among others.
 They are downloaded from the official website of the Federal Savings Bank at <https://loterias.caixa.gov.br/>.